writethedocs/www/docs/book-club/splunk-product-docs/18-working-with-marketing.rst

 Docs can serve as marketing material, though they should aim for educating the user first and act as a sales pitch second.
 Marketing may not like the direct nature of docs, but it is crucial to maintain honesty and directness.

-Personas are a key element to both Tech Writers and Marketing.
-These do not always align though, as Marketing personas target buyers (Management), whereas docs target users (end users/developers).
+Personas are a key element to both tech writers and marketing.
+These do not always align though, as marketing personas target buyers (management), whereas docs target users (end users/developers).

 How can marketing help docs:
 * Ensure the doc team knows marketing priorities and feature naming conventions